Most Common Questions About Deodorants

 To avoid sweat stains, many consumers want deodorants with sweat-reducing properties.
 Effective antiperspirants contain aluminium salts like aluminium chlorohydrate.
 These salts generate temporary gel plugs in sweat pores.
 This reduces sweating.
 These plugs eventually fall off due to friction and skin renewal.

-Fresh sweat is a fluid that doesn't smell.
-The foul smell only happens when skin germs in the armpit break down certain sweat parts, such as lipids and proteins.
-Your armpit is a great place for skin bacteria to grow because it is moist, has a higher pH, and has a good source of nutrients from sweat and sebum glands.
+Fresh sweat is a non-odorous fluid.
+The unpleasant odor occurs only when skin germs in the armpit break down specific sweat components, such as lipids and proteins.
+Because it is wet, has a higher pH, and a decent source of nutrients from sweat and sebum glands, your armpit is an excellent spot for skin germs to develop.